Pato-elf/dartmudlet/README.md

 - The core of this package began as zMud scripts authored by Gaborn and shared with the player community.
 - Special thanks to Ogma for providing the detailed date/time logic behind several in-game date/time systems.
 - The zMud scripts were converted to a Mudlet package by Gaborn and shared as DartMUDlet.
-- These were exensively refactored into modular LUA and brought to GitHub by [missionz3r0](https://github.com/missionz3r0).
+- These were refactored into modular LUA and brought to GitHub by [missionz3r0](https://github.com/missionz3r0).
 - The Pato versions of DartMUDlet are a fork from [daviesow](https://github.com/daviesow) DartMUDlet release.
 - Code for the adjustable tab windows originally written by [Edru2](https://github.com/Edru2).
 - Bug testers: Castlehoff, Rikter, Tudor